Looking for sex and intimacy tips beyond the basics? Explore our new guide on all things.

 Practice good communication

 Don't forget the importance of good communication.
-Talking to your doctor, care team or hauora provider, as well as trusted friends, can help you mentally de-stress.
+Talking to your doctor or care team, as well as trusted friends, can help you mentally de-stress.
 How and when you decide to engage in sexual intimacy is up to you and your partner.

 Be open and willing to new ideas